MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  6 │
     =#

-However, if we rewrite the pipeline to use `Sum` as a pipeline primitive, we get a different result.
+However, if we rewrite the query to use `Sum` as a query primitive, we get a different result.

     run(OneTo(3) >> OneTo(It) >> Sum)